awsdocs/aws-glue-developer-guide/doc_source/glue-policy-examples-iam-tags.md

 }
 ```

-## Example Access Control Using Tags With List and Batch API Operations<a name="tags-control-access-example-triggers-list-batch"></a>
+## Example Access Control Using Tags with List and Batch API Operations<a name="tags-control-access-example-triggers-list-batch"></a>

-A third approach to write a resource policy is to allow access to resources using a `List` API operation to list out resources for a tag value\.
+A third approach to writing a resource policy is to allow access to resources using a `List` API operation to list out resources for a tag value\.
 Then, use the corresponding `Batch` API operation to allow access to details of specific resources\.
-With this approach, the adminsitrator doesn't need to allow access to the plural `GetCrawlers`, `GetDevEndpoints`, `GetJobs`, or `GetTriggers` API operations\.
+With this approach, the administrator doesn't need to allow access to the plural `GetCrawlers`, `GetDevEndpoints`, `GetJobs`, or `GetTriggers` API operations\.
 Instead, you can allow the ability to list the resources with the following API operations:
 + `ListCrawlers`
 + `ListDevEndpoints`
 + `ListJobs`